RammasEchor/RammasEchor.github.io/Week_Pages/Week14_Jul.md

 The way we choose our pivot can affect performance, but there is no way to know until tested.

 We take our pivot, and swap values on the left of our pivot if they are larger than the pivot *with* values on the right that are smaller than the pivot.
+Then, we put our pivot where this two new subarrays meet.

 It has an average case of `O( n log n )`, and a worst case scenario of `O(nˆ2)` Worst case occurs when one of the subarrays returned is of size `n - 1`.
 This may occur when the pivot is the smallest or largest element in the list, because we need to traverse the entire list to compare, and if this is repeated, we reach `nˆ2`.